Welcome or Title

 • The ability to transfer money from other eligible retirement savings plans into your TSP account

 The amount you can contribute changes annually.
 You may elect to contribute any dollar amount or percentage of basic pay.
-However, your annual dollar total cannot exceed the Internal Revenue Code limit, which is $16,500 for 2009 and $16,500 for 2010.
+However, your annual dollar total cannot exceed the Internal Revenue Code limit, which is $23,500 for 2025.

 Tax Issues Q&A